-Called the grading or slope, the angle of the ground can direct water to or from your house.
-Obviously, it's best if the home was built so that water drains away from the building.
+The grading or slope of the ground can direct water to your house or away from it.
+Obviously, it’s best if the home was built so that water drains away from it.

-If your street is prone to standing water even after a fairly ordinary rainstorm, talk to your county planning or environmental services department, advises Chapman-Henderson.
-"A major part of their job is water flow, and they can make suggestions."
+This can be determined easily by watching how water flows or accumulates during an average rainstorm, says Leslie Chapman-Henderson, president and CEO of FLASH.
+If your street is prone to have standing water after an ordinary rainstorm, talk to your county planning or environmental services department, she advises.
+“A major part of their job is water flow, and they can make suggestions,” she says.

 If your home floods frequently and moving isn’t an option, you may need to take drastic and costly measures.

 - Raise your home on piers or columns so that the lowest floor is above the flood level.
-If that sounds expensive -- well, it would be.
-Experts tell FLASH that such an undertaking would cost $20,000 and up, Chapman-Henderson says.
+It’s expensive, however.
+Experts tell FLASH that such an undertaking would cost at least $20,000.

 - “Wet-proof” your home by installing foundation vents that would allow water to flow through the building, instead of rising inside and causing more damage.
 You’d need at least two vents on different walls.
 A 1,000-square-foot house would require 7 square feet of flood vents, according to FLASH.

-- Do some "dry proofing" by applying coatings and other sealing materials to your walls to keep out floods.
+- Do some “dry-proofing” by applying coatings and other sealing materials to your walls to keep out water.

 - Clear gutters, drains and downspouts.

-- Move furniture, rugs, electronics and other belongings to upper floors, or at least raise them off a ground floor.
+- Move furniture, rugs, electronics and other belongings to upper floors, or at least raise them off the ground floor.

 - Shut off electricity at the breaker panel.

-- Elevate major appliances onto concrete blocks if they're potentially in harm's way from flooding.
+- Elevate major appliances onto concrete blocks if they’re in danger of being flooded.